Entropy-Foundation/aptos-core/aptos-move/framework/supra-framework/doc/supra_config.md

 # Module `0x1::supra_config`

 Maintains protocol configuation settings specific to Supra.
-The config is stored in a may be updated by root.
+The config is stored in a Reconfiguration, and may be updated by root.

 -  [Resource `SupraConfig`](#0x1_supra_config_SupraConfig)